ogchromebook/ogchromebook-portfolio/README.md

 I learned a ton regarding CSS rules regarding layout and placement of elements on a webpage.
 I cannot wait to look back at this project fondly to see how far I have come as a developer.

+## Usage

+To utilize this webpage, you can navigate around it via the clickable elements within the heading.
+You can learn about me, learn about my projects, and get information if you would like to get in touch with me!

 ## Installation

 N/A